StefanTheFork/reverseproject/README.md

-Yet again another rebrand of the reverse thing, wow so cool. we went from uhhhhhh GlassOS, to reverse7 to reverse. (unofficial) to reverse reborn. such cool naming. the reason for the reborn is............... uh like its becoming a kernel. forget the everythinginonefile mindset. its all just.... kernel.py, packagemanager.py and shell.py.
+Yet again another rebrand of the reverse thing, wow so cool. we went from uhhhhhh GlassOS, to reverse7 to reverse. (unofficial) to reverse reborn. such cool naming. the reason for the reborn is............... uh like its a kernel now.... forget the everythinginonefile mindset. its all just.... kernel.py, spm.py and shell.py.
-## YES YOU HEARD THAT RIGHT, ITS BECOMING A KERNEL.
+## YES YOUR HEARD IT RIGHT, ITS A KERNEL NOW!.
 WOOOOOOOOOOOOOOOOW
 ## on python.
 EWWWWWWWWWWWWWWWWWWWWWWWWWWWWWW